microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-post-administrativeunits.md

 ### Request

-The following is an example of the request.
+The following is an example of a request that creates a new administrative unit which a dynamic membership rule to include all users whose country is United States.

 # [HTTP](#tab/http)
 <!-- {